mstksg/inCode/copy/entries/functor-structures-1.md

-A style of Haskell programming that I've been pretty excited about with over the past year or so is something that I can maybe call a "functor structure" designed pattern.
+A style of Haskell programming that I've been pretty excited about with over the past year or so is something that I can maybe call a "functor structure" design pattern.
 This is the interest that culminated in my [Functor Combinatorpedia][fpedia] post last year and the *[functor-combinators][]* library.
 But personally I had never really explored the less commonly used lowercase-f functor abstractions in Hask --- contravariant functors and